 Jay snapped photos of the dancers.
 At first he was careless, but noticed birds of every color running through the dancers’ legs.
 He deleted the photos and took more, angled upward to catch just dancers in the frame.
-After half an hour hiking uphill, the pines became smaller and sparser until the tour entered a clearing.
+Eventually the pines became smaller and sparser until the tour entered a clearing.
 The dancers broke formation to return to the forest.

 Enclosed by the walkers, hundreds more bald and barely-clothed students sat facing the circle’s center.
 In the center stood a pink bird like a tropical penguin taller than Jay.
 Jay capped his camera.

-Just as each seated student had a different skin-tone and body-shape, each had a different chant rumbling in their stomach:
+Each seated student had a different chant rumbling in their stomach:

 “Oran doran doran doran dora.”